faithoflifedev/easy_onvif_workspace/bin/README.md

   get-device-information           This operation gets basic device information from the device. get-discovery-mode               This operation gets the discovery mode of a device.
 See Section 7.2 for the definition of the different device discovery modes.
 The device shall support retrieval of the discovery mode setting through the GetDiscoveryMode command. get-dns                          This operation gets the DNS settings from a device.
-The device shall return its DNS configurations through the GetDNS command. get-hostname                     This operation is used by an endpoint to get the hostname from a device.
+The device shall return its DNS configurations through the GetDNS command. get-endpoint-reference           A client can ask for the device service endpoint reference address property that can be used to derive the password equivalent for remote user operation. get-hostname                     This operation is used by an endpoint to get the hostname from a device.
 The device shall return its hostname configurations through the GetHostname command. get-network-protocols            This operation gets defined network protocols from a device.
 The device shall support the GetNetworkProtocols command returning configured network protocols. get-ntp                          This operation gets defined network protocols from a device.
 The device shall support This operation gets the NTP settings from a device.
 If the device supports NTP, it shall be possible to get the NTP server settings through the GetNTP command.